Yonisegev/kryon/README.md

 ## What I tried to do:
 Strongly typed store

-Presentational and container components (shell is container, list, preview etc are presentational) Clean code
+Presentational and container components (shell is container, list, preview etc are presentational) so I can use onPush aswell

+Clean code

-Use of the async pipe to avoid having to unsub manually and cause memory leaks Used debounce when searching
+Use of the async pipe to avoid having to unsub manually and cause memory leaks

+Used debounce when searching

 Use of directives and pipes

 Added memo to the fibonacci function

 ## How to run:
 1. npm i